mvdw/jekyll-rst/README.rst

 - Correct encoding UTF-8.
 - Use the correct python executable (there is only a 'python3' on my OpenSuse system).
+- Do not use a HTML table for code fragments.

 Overview
 ========